goupaz/goupaz.com/blog/content/posts/post06/frontend_engineer_roadmap.md

 We hate things because we don't know why they do what they do.
 Trying to understand will always help (in life as well 😊).
 Most developers hate JavaScript because of its illogical looking results at first glance.
 For example, why `0 == "0"` is `true`, `0 == []` is `true` but `"0" == []` is `false`?<sup>5</sup> To understand this kind of stuff you need to know brief history of JavaScript<sup>4</sup> and <a href="https://tc39.es/ecma262/" target="_blank" rel="noopener noreferrer">its specifications</a>.

-The useful courses to build up your JavaScript confidence:
+The useful resources to build up your JavaScript confidence:

 - <a href="https://frontendmasters.com/courses/javascript-foundations/" target="_blank" rel="noopener noreferrer">Deep JavaScript Foundations</a> by Kyle Simpson (author of You Don't Know JS book)
 - <a href="https://frontendmasters.com/courses/javascript-hard-parts/" target="_blank" rel="noopener noreferrer">JavaScript: The Hard Parts</a> and <a href="https://frontendmasters.com/courses/javascript-new-hard-parts/" target="_blank" rel="noopener noreferrer">JavaScript: The New Hard Parts</a> by Will Sentance.
 - <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank" rel="noopener noreferrer">The Complete JavaScript Course 2021: From Zero to Expert!</a> by Jonas Schmedtmann
+- <a href="https://javascript.info/" target="_blank" rel="noopener noreferrer">The Modern JavaScript Tutorial</a> by Ilya Kantor

 If you are already pretty much confident with JavaScript then start diving into internals of the engine.
 Since V8 is the most popular and performant JavaScript engine, there're plenty of articles and videos about how this engine works.
 To get started, read blog posts by SessionStack and freeCodeCamp: